 These seven principles trace their roots back to 1844; yet, how we incorporate these principles into our business model during an era that is influenced by changes in rural communities, government regulations, and technology is more important than ever.
 We call this approach to governance and dedication to our members and community “The Cooperative Difference.”
 We take great pride in building partnerships and creating programs that provide our members with programs and services that “traditional” utility companies do not regularly provide.

-As a member-owner, your investment in the cooperative is returned to you in the form of capital credits.
+As a member, your investment in the cooperative is returned to you in the form of capital credits.
 This is part of what distinguishes a cooperative from an investor-owned utility.
 Since cooperatives do not earn profits, any excess revenues (net margins) that remain once all expenses have been paid for the year are divided between all MVEA members as capital credits.
 Capital credits are retired (which means paid) to members when the Board of Directors finds the cooperative financially capable of doing so.
-Dedication to fiscally responsible planning and business practices has enabled MVEA to retire over $36.4 million in capital credits to our member-owners in the last 10 years.
+Dedication to fiscally responsible planning and business practices has enabled MVEA to retire over $36.4 million in capital credits to our members in the last 10 years.
 Do we owe you a REFUND?